What is Panic Attack?

 Results; holding your chest has nothing to do with a heart attack

-Drugs are recommended only if symptoms of a panic attack are severe and if psychotherapy is not working.
-First-line drugs for treatment for a panic attack are SSRIs.
+Drugs are recommended only if anxiety disorder symptoms are severe and if psychotherapy is not working.
+First-line drugs for are SSRIs.
 These include Escitalopram, Paroxetine, Sertraline, etc. See Antidepressants.
 Usually, single medicine is started at a low dose and gradually dose is increased until the response is achieved.
 It takes two to three weeks to achieve effects.
 This duration during which the effect of SSRIs will start can be covered by a short course of benzodiazepines.

 These are breathing retraining and progressive muscle relaxation.
 When we are calm and comfortable we breathe via the diaphragm.
 We call this abdominal breathing.
 When we do exercise or when we are anxious and stressed we start using accessory muscles for breathing.
 This is thoracic breathing.
 Breathing retraining technique focuses on to practice abdominal breathing even during the phase of anxiety.